tigoe/DMX-Examples/dmx-intro.md

 ![Figure 13.
 An sACN network.](img/sacn-to-dmx-configuration.png)

 _Figure 13.
 An sACN network.
 The network is made up of an Ethernet and WiFi local area network (LAN), a controller which sends sACN data over UDP, and an sACN-to-DMX adapter which connects from the LAN to the DMX universe of fixtures._

+### What Do I Need If I Want to Control sACN Networks From My Computer?

+You'll need an Ethernet-to-DMX adapter like the DMXKing [eDMX1 Pro](https://dmxking.com/artnetsacn/edmx1-pro) Ethernet-to-DMX adapter.
+You'll also need an Ethernet router, or a USB-to-Ethernet adapter.
+You'll want DMXKing's [DMXKing eDMX1 Pro Configuration Utility](https://dmxking.com/artnetsacn/edmx1-pro) as well.

+Most laptop-based DMX control software, such as QLC+, TouchDesigner, or ETC's EOS software, can communicate over either DMX or sACN.
+[This page](edmx-pro1.control.md) shows example setups for TouchDesigner or QLC+.